Take deforestation off the menu

 The lack of policies and action in Australia presents a serious challenge to companies that source our beef.
 This is a particular risk for those who have promised their customers and other stakeholders (including financial institutions) that the beef they buy is not linked to deforestation.

-The good news is it is a minority of producers responsible for the large rates of deforestation.
-This shows that it’s possible and achievable for corporations who buy and sell beef to eliminate deforestation from their supply chains.
+The good news is that the most recent Queensland data (2018) shows a minority of producers responsible for the large rates of deforestation.
+This means it’s possible and achievable for corporations who buy and sell beef to eliminate deforestation from their supply chains.